T-Python-June-24/UNIT-2-PROJECT/README.md

 # 🍽️ SAUDI TRADITIONAL FOOD PROJECT 🇸🇦

 ## Project Description
-Using Django, create a website dedicated to showcasing the rich and diverse traditional foods of Saudi Arabia.
-The project name is: Saudi Traditional Food.
+Using Django, a website dedicated to showcasing the rich and diverse traditional foods of Saudi Arabia was created.
+It's name is: Saudi Traditional Food 🌟

 ### Project Features
 - 🏠 A homepage that provides an overview of Saudi traditional cuisine.